isomerpages/moe-eunoiajc/news/2026/_posts/2026-01-30-post-JC1 Matriculation and Orientation 2026.md

 <p>The JC1 Matriculation from 4 Feb (Wed) to 6 Feb (Fri) introduces you to
 our myriad programmes curated for you to explore your passion and purpose in your next two years in EJC.
 JC1 Orientation from 9 Feb (Mon) to 13 Feb (Fri) will make Eunoia home for you and your new best friends.
+You will be added to a WhatsApp group by your OGLs where they share more information about Orientation.
+In the meantime, do follow the EJC Orientation Instagram account&nbsp;<strong><a href="https://www.instagram.com/ejc.orientation" rel="noopener noreferrer nofollow" target="_blank"><u>@ejc.orientation</u></a></strong>!</p>
-As one Eunoia, may our minds ignite, our hearts unite and together, our dreams take flight!</p>
+<p>As one Eunoia, may our minds ignite, our hearts unite and together, our
+dreams take flight!</p>
 <p></p>
 <p><strong>Ms Michelle Chiang<br></strong>Dean (JC1)</p>
 <p></p>